jsun2010xyl/SimpleAndroidApp/README.md

 I also recorded a short video of the app running on Android Emulator.
 Please see https://youtu.be/a-VfpmOSK74.

 For the next step, I will test it on my phone and record another video.
 And I will work on the UI to make it more user-friendly.

-If you have any question, please email me at jsun2010@gmail.com.